 Protect Yourself and Others by Getting a Flu Shot

-At Sutter Health Plus, our focus is on keeping members safe and healthy.
-This year, in addition to masking and social distancing, it is especially important to protect yourself and those around you from Influenza (flu) and flu-related illness by getting the annual flu vaccine.
+In addition to remaining vigilant and following public health guidelines to prevent the spread of COVID-19, it’s important to protect yourself and those around you from Influenza (flu) and flu-related illness by getting the annual flu vaccine.
 The Centers for Disease Control and Prevention (CDC) recommends everyone six months of age and older get an annual flu vaccine.
-Sutter Health Plus covers preventive care services, such as the yearly flu shot, at no cost share when provided by a participating provider.
+Sutter Health Plus covers preventive care services, such as the yearly flu vaccine, at no cost share when provided by a participating provider.

-Every year, one in five people is infected with the flu and about 200,000 people are hospitalized with complications in the U.S. The flu vaccine can help prevent you from getting sick or shorten an illness’s duration, and prevent the spread of flu to those who are vulnerable.
+The flu vaccine may help prevent the flu or shorten its duration and prevent the spread of flu to those who are vulnerable.
 Pregnant women, young children, adults over 65, and people with certain health conditions are at greater risk for severe flu complications.

 Flu season typically runs from October through March or April.
-Sutter experts recommend getting vaccinated between September and October to help ensure the vaccine remains potent and has the best chance of protecting you through the duration of the flu season.
+Sutter experts recommend getting vaccinated between mid-September through October to help ensure the vaccine remains potent and has the best chance of protecting you through the duration of the flu season.
 It takes your body about two weeks after vaccination to build the antibodies that protect against the flu.

-- Schedule an appointment with a participating provider or Sutter flu shot clinic through My Health Online
+- Schedule an appointment at a Sutter flu shot clinic through My Health Online or calling (844) 987-6115.

 *Flu vaccines are not available at Sutter urgent care facilities.